Albert, Eugen d’ (1864-1932)

 Signed Grammophon postcard photograph

 Highly regarded German conductor and composer.
-Signed photograph “Wilhelm Furtwängler”.
+Signed photo “Wilhelm Furtwängler”.
 Postcard, 4.25 x 5.75 inch, n.p., n.d. (about 1920).
 Grammophon postcard printed “Wilhelm Furtwängler nur auf “Grammophon” - “Die Stimme seines Herrn”.
-Black and white half-length portrait of a younger Furtwängler.
+Black and white half-length portrait of young Furtwängler.
 Signed in dark black ink.
-Minor handling wear, else good condition, with a dark fine signature.
+Handling wear, else good.

 Grieg, Edvard (1843-1907)